Riverside Medical Group Practices Earn National Recognition for Patient-Centered Care

 To receive recognition, which is valid for three years, the Riverside practicesdemonstrated the ability to meet the program's key elements embodying characteristics of the medical home.The standards are aligned with the joint principles of the Patient-Centered Medical Home established with the American College of Physicians, the Academy of Family Physicians, the American Academy of Pediatrics and the American Osteopathic Association.

 All Riverside practices met the following key program components:

-The RMG practices that received the recognition as Patient-Centered Medical Homes in March 2013 include:
+RMG practices that have received recognition as Patient-Centered Medical Homes include: